iter8-tools/iter8/mkdocs/docs/concepts/metricsoverview.md

 A brief explanation of the key stanzas in a metric spec is given below.

 ### spec.params
 `spec.params` is a list of name-value pairs containing the HTTP params iter8 needs to use when it issues a REST query to the metrics database for this metric.
 The value string can be templated; iter8 will substitute the placeholders in the value string using version variables.
-This process is described in-depth [here](/usage/metrics/how-iter8-queries-metrics).
+This process is described [here](/usage/metrics/how-iter8-queries-metrics).

 ### spec.description
 `spec.description` is a human-readable description of the metric.